What Are Power Tools?

 - Consistent depth and power application

-- Great for framing, sheathing, decking etc
+- Great for framing, sheathing, decking, and trim work

 - Reduce fatigue and injuries vs manual nailing

-This covers the 10 most essential power tools that no DIYer should be without.
+This covers the most essential power tools that no DIYer should be without.
 Let’s look at some key safety guidelines when using power tools to ensure you complete projects successfully while protecting yourself.

 Safety Guidelines for Power Tools